libmir/dcv/README.md

 ## Dependencies
 Library should be primarilly based on scientific libraries from [DlangScience](https://github.com/DlangScience).
 Imageformats library from **dub** is used for Image I/O. When library is well formed, list of dependencies will be written plain - at this moment it is unsure which libraries project would depend on.

+## License
+Library is licensed under Boost Software License - Version 1.0.
+Some modules in the library contain code that is licensed under some other terms.
+If a module in the library states different license terms in it's header, then the Boost Software License does not apply to that module.